BurroughsHighCS/Curriculum/Assignments/Classes/Static/README.md

     }
 ```

 When we write code that is necessary to make a class function, but we don't want that code to be used outside of its intended purpose, we label it as `private`.
-If we decide that we want the `SentenceUtil` class to be able to return random subjects, objects, and verbs to other classes, however, we could easily relabel those functions as `public` to open them up.
+If we decide that we want the `StaticSentenceMaker` class to be able to return random subjects, objects, and verbs to other classes, however, we could easily relabel those functions as `public` to open them up.

 ### Single Responsibility Design
 We could have easily written all of our utility functions inside of a single class.
 There's no reason why we _need_ to move the random sentence generator into its own class.
 If we copy paste that code into our `Example` class and make some minor modifications to fix syntax, it would be easy to get it all in one place.